ACRealms/ACRealms.WorldServer/README.md

 Contributions (time and development, **not money**) and feedback greatly appreciated.
 Contributors and server operators will have more of a say in development direction and priorities.

-The best way to start contributing is to join the discord (https://discord.gg/pN65pYqZeS) and make an introduction.
+The best way to start contributing is to join the discord (https://discord.gg/pN65pYqZeS) and introduce yourself.
+Or alternatively, clone the repo and review the implementation and start experimenting!
+You'll likely find something that can be improved.
+There are still many features not implemented as a realm property.

+For complex changes, it is recommended to get in touch via Discord before attempting them.

+If you don't use Discord and want to contribute, email me and let me know what mode of communication works best for you.

 ## Servers using AC Realms